umr4nlp/umr-guidelines/guidelines.md

       - It has a clear temporal relation to the child event AND

-      - It has a <span>Pos</span> relation to the same conceiver as the child event OR
+      - It has a `:modstr Aff` relation to the same conceiver as the child event in the modal annotation OR

-      - It has the same modal relation to the same conceiver/event as the child event OR
+      - It has the same modal relation to the same conceiver/event as the child event in the modal annotation OR

       - It is either the parent or the child of the event in the modal dependency.

-      - **Exception:** With reporting constructions, the reporting event and reported events can be linked in the temporal dependency (even though they are not linked in the modal dependency).

 3. Even if the event can be related to a timex, its temporal location may be made more precise by specifying a second relation to an event.
 Only add an event-event relation if it makes the temporal location of the child event more specific.
-In practice, this means that events which are <span>Contained</span> within a timex will only be related to events <span>Contained</span> within the same timex or events which are not contained within any timex.
-(That is, two events <span>Contained</span> within different timexs should not be related to each other.)
+In practice, this means that events which are `:contained` within a timex will only be related to events `:contained` within the same timex or events which are not contained within any timex.
+(That is, two events `:contained` within different timexs should not be related to each other.)
 Aside from that, follow the same rules as in 2 for selecting a good parent event.